 Although in some states cannabis is legal either medicinally, recreationally, or both, it is still considered illegal federally.
 This is because states are not obligated to enforce federal marijuana laws.
 That said, in states where it is not yet legal and in the eyes of the Feds, cannabis is still a Dangerous Drug That Leads to Reefer Madness and Eternal Damnation.

 However, serious action will be taken if seeds are sent from within the United States, even if both states consider marijuana use legal.
-Although it sounds backwards, this is where breeders and growers tend to get in the most trouble.
+Although it sounds backward, this is where breeders and growers tend to get in the most trouble.